BT Smart Hub: Features

 The BT Home Hub 2.0 was a combined wireless router and phone.
 It supports the 802.11b/g/n wireless networking standards, and the WEP and WPA security protocols.
 It supports many of BT's services such as BT Fusion, BT Vision and BT Broadband Anywhere.
 It can also be used as a VOIP phone through BT Broadband Talk.

 The BT Home Hub 3 incorporated WPS functionality, seen on other routers, which enables the user to connect to their encrypted network by the use of a "one touch" button, and also includes "smart wireless technology", which automatically chooses the wireless channel to give the strongest possible wireless signal.
 WPS has since been (temporarily) disabled by firmware updates due to security issues with the standard.

 The BT Home Hub supports port forwarding.

 The BT Home Hub versions 3, 4 and 5 may be used for access to files stored on an attached USB stick - USB 2.0 is supported.
 The server by default has the address File://192.168.1.254 and is available to the entire network.

-The BT Smart Hub (initially branded Home Hub 6) upgraded the wifi provision to Wave 2 of the 802.11ac specification, and increased the number of antennae for improved MIMO.
+The BT Smart Hub (initially branded Home Hub 6) upgraded the Wi-Fi provision to Wave 2 of the 802.11ac specification, and increased the number of antennae for improved MIMO.

 The BT Ultra Smart Hub appeared visually similar to the Smart Hub, but featured a G.fast capable modem and included a BS6312 socket which subscribers to BT Digital Voice can use to attach an analogue telephone.
 Digital Voice launched in January 2020 as the replacement for analogue voice service, which was planned to be turned off by 2025.

-The BT Smart Hub 2 provided the same technical features as the Ultra Smart Hub in a redesigned body, as well as supporting BT's "Complete Wifi" mesh product.
+The BT Smart Hub 2 provided the same technical features as the Ultra Smart Hub in a redesigned body, as well as supporting BT's "Complete Wi-Fi" mesh product.